jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Cancel-Filing-application-method.md

 Name of the Unit in Charge of Canceling Filing: The name of the subject at the time of filing

-Canceled Filing Number: Fill in “J ICP XXXXXX” for canceling subject; fill in “J ICP XXXXXX-X for canceling website
+Canceled Filing Number: Fill in "J ICP XXXXXX" for canceling subject; fill in "J ICP XXXXXX-X for canceling website

 Canceling Domains List: Canceling all the domains under the filing number